wingos80/thesis_notes/Master_notes.md

 - about data clustering.
 Could create clusters of samples in the hyperparameter space, and then colour the points in metric space according to these clusters!!
 - Need to fix all the x's in literature review to s; use s to represent states of the MDP/environment, x to represent the states of the model which is inside the environment.
+- When cg is shifted aft, divergence occurs even when gradient of critic set to 0